 With buy-ins so high for some stocks, how can the average person ever hope to invest?

 Enter fractional shares.
 But what is a fractional share?
-And can you buy fractions of shares?
+Can you really buy fractions of shares?
+And are fractional shares worth it?

 Fractional shares of a stock are also known as fractional equity shares or partial shares, and there are advantages and disadvantages to this type of investing.